Pazhassi Raja: Betrayal and death

 T.H.
 Baber went to Mysore to direct operations himself and began a large search for informants and traitors.
 The East India Company themselves admitted that they did not get a lot of informants as locals were devoted to Raja, but some of those few informants proved devastating to revolt-one of them a Chetti, found out where Raja had camped and informed Baber who took to field with 100 Kolkar and 50 Sepoys.

 There is one school of thought that blames Pazhayamviden Chandu as solely responsible for fall of Raja and end of his revolt.
 Pazhayamviden worked with the East India Company administration as an "adviser" like Pallore Eman, but in reality, spied for Raja.
 But in autumn of 1805 Pazhayamviden decided to betray all military secrets of his master for a large sum of money.

 In light of the above points, it will not be far-fetched to believe that Chetti who guided Company troops to Raja's hideout mentioned by Baber in his letter could be a servant or agent of Pazhayamviden Chandu.

 On 30 November 1805, the Raja and retainers were camped close to Karnataka on the shore of a stream named Mavila or Mavila Tod [not far from Pulpally].
 The Raja and his party were caught by surprise and an intense but short fight followed.
-Six rebels were killed.
-One of the earliest rebels to be killed was Pazhassi Raja.
+Six fighters were killed.
+One of the earliest fighter to be killed was Pazhassi Raja.

 But evidently, wounded Raja did live long enough for a few more minutes to raise his loaded gun and then tell Canara Menon, an East India Company minor official, not to come too close to his dying body and pollute it.
 Raja's contempt and sarcasm for a man who chose to serve unclean foreigner are evident.
 But it also showed his uncompromising stand towards collaborators and foreign invaders.